ALIBERA/linux_book_2nd_edition/README.md

 ~/fsl-release-bsp$ repo sync -j4

+Before starting the build, it must be initialized:

 ~/fsl-release-bsp$ DISTRO=fsl-imx-x11 MACHINE=imx7dsabresd source fsl-setup-release.sh -b build_imx7d

 Now, replace IMX_FIRMWARE_SRC variable in the recipe "firmware-imx_6.0.bb" with the following line of code to avoid errors during the building: